Blogging habits to get into

 It’s reasonably simple though – tell the reader how reading the blog will make their life better OR how things will get worse if they don’t read the blog.

 So what sort of titles get the most clicks?

-Here’s a title of the very first blog post I ever wrote:
+Here’s the title of the very first blog post I ever wrote:

 Pregnancy massage – the benefits